Charter and Bylaws

 • Interstitial Lung Disease

-There shall be Sections supported by Assemblies (hereafter referred to as “parent Assemblies”), in the following scientific and clinical fields of respiratory medicine:
+There are Sections supported by Assemblies (hereafter referred to as “parent Assemblies”), in the following scientific and clinical fields of respiratory medicine:

 • Bronchiectasis Section, (under the Respiratory Infections (non-tuberculous) Assembly)